lsjkjs/eeb177-final-project/README.txt

 I will also be looking at the genera of Aves and plot it in a stratigraphic format.
 Finally, I will utilize the occurrence data to calculate speciaiton and extinction rates through time.

-The file input-output_pseudocode.ipynb contains the pseudocode of how to how to input file for output.
+The file input-output_pseudocode.ipynb contains the pseudocode of how to input data for to output the plots.
-The file loop_pseudocode.ipynb contains the pseudocode of how to manipulate data over a loop for the project.
+The file loop_pseudocode.ipynb contains the pseudocode of how to manipulate data over a loop for the stratiographic plot.